IBM-IoT/node-red-contrib-timeseries/README.md

 -----
 Five nodes are included in this install.
 The TimeSeries input and output nodes.
 Timeseries simple input and output nodes, and an IoTF Transformation node.

 For more information on the input and output nodes see the README.md file in the timeseries folder.
-For more information on the IoTF Transformation node see the iotf-transform.
+For more information on the IoTF Transformation node see the iotf-transform folder.